NOVACHRONO-C-137/Solana-Token-Launchpad/README.md

 # Solana Token Launchpad

 Web app designed to demonstrate the full lifecycle of deploying **SPL Tokens** on the Solana Blockchain.
-This project works on devnet, using **Token_Program_2022** [TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA](https://solscan.io/account/TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA?cluster=devnet/) , this program helps to add metadata to the token.
+This project works on devnet, using **Token_Program_2022** [TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA](https://solscan.io/account/TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA?cluster=devnet/) , which helps to add metadata to the token.

 ---